wetsocksnsleeves/.dotfiles/README.md

 ## Lsps, Linters, and Formatters

-- nvim-lspconfig controls the LSPs making sure they all work.
+- Uses nvim's built in lsp.
+- nvim-lspconfig provides default lsp configurations.
 - Mason is a manager for LSPs, Linters, and Formatters.
-Easily download inside nvim.
 - Mason-null-ls is to allow Mason and none-ls to work together
 - None-ls is to make linters and formatters work.